How to buy a travelcard

 - Pay-as-you-go credit

 Yes.
-You must always carry your travelcard when you travel.
+You must always carry your ticket when you travel.
 If not, you will risk receiving a fine during a ticket inspection.

-Ruter's tickets are non-passenger-specific.
+Ruter's tickets, both on mobile and travelcard, are non-passenger-specific.
 For this reason it is not possible for you to prove whether you have forgotten your card at home, or whether it is being used by someone else.

 Yes.
 You will receive a fine during a ticket inspection if your ticket has not been activated for a new period, even if your travelcard is registered.
 This also applies if you have forgotten your card at home.
 Even if you have registered your card, the ticket remains anonymous and can be used by others.